 What is perhaps more unsettling is the overall cost of bite claims.
 According to a recent report from the Insurance Information Institute, dog bites cost the industry $478.9 million in 2011, an increase of approximately 16 percent from the $412.6 million in 2010.
 The average cost per claim also increased 12 percent to $29,396.
 What may surprise people is that a majority of dog bite incidents affecting young children involve familiar dogs during normal, everyday activities.
 There are many factors that contribute to a dog bite, some of which are unavoidable.

-However, there are some things that adults can do to reduce the likelihood of children and adults alike from being injured by a dog bite.
+However, there are some things that adults can do to reduce the likelihood of adults and children alike from being injured by a dog bite.

 Owning a dog can be a very exciting experience.
 Unfortunately, dog owners can get caught up in that excitement without realizing the importance of teaching their new friend how to behave in social environments.
 Dedicating extra time to train a young dog to interact with other dogs and people is invaluable and can reduce the likelihood of an injury to an innocent bystander, as well as a lawsuit for the owner.